Marker Logo

 as well as many other independent, non-denominational congregations.
 In recent years, the settlement of Mexican migrants has resulted in an increase in the county's bilingual and Catholic populations.

 Location.
 40° 10.315′ N, 84° 58.919′ W. Marker is in Winchester, Indiana, in Randolph County.
 It is in White River Township.
-Marker is at the intersection of West Franklin Street and South Main Street, on the right when traveling west on West Franklin Street.
+It is at the intersection of West Franklin Street and South Main Street, on the right when traveling west on West Franklin Street.
 Touch for map.
 Marker is at or near this postal address: 100 S Main St, Winchester IN 47394, United States of America.
 Touch for directions.

 Organized Religion Marker image.
 Click for full size.

-Photographed By Craig Doda, April 29, 2023
+Photographed by Craig Doda, April 29, 2023

 2. Organized Religion Marker

 Credits.
 This page was last revised on June 2, 2023.
 It was originally submitted on May 6, 2023, by Craig Doda of Napoleon, Ohio.
-This page has been viewed 56 times since then and 13 times this year.
+This page has been viewed 287 times since then and 17 times this year.
 Photos: 1, 2. submitted on May 6, 2023, by Craig Doda of Napoleon, Ohio. • Devry Becker Jones was the editor who published this page.

 m=222248